ambraierardi/assignment_2_2023/README.md

 ```
 rosservice call /dist_ave_vel
 ```
 in another tab, these three parameters are printed on the shell.
+This node subscribes only to the `/pos_and_vel` topic, as it is possible to see in the rosgraph.

 Launch file
 ----------------------